web3privacy/docs/src/content/docs/projects/privacy-academy.md

 - **Develop sustainable privacy projects**: transform hackathon demos into enduring, viable products.
 - **Redirect misallocated funds to value-aligned stakeholders**: connect conscientious devs with experienced mentors and grant programs.

 ## Execution Plan

-**PRIVACY ACADEMY**

-While we were organizing the hackathons of ETHBrno, ETHRome, and ETHDam, as well as judging and speaking in many others, we understood that many people came to privacy without grasping the full significance of it.
-There are not enough technical, practical, political, philosophical or historical resources to help them do so, and the ones you can find are scattered among different platforms, websites and playlists.

-Due to the lack of a single resource that provides a comprehensive understanding of:

-- Why and how the internet is broken
-- What blockchain and cryptography are and what was their initial purpose
-- How to protect yourself and take concrete action

-# We have developed a multi-phase initiative:

 - **Milestone 1 [Q4 2024] - Curated Learning Resources**: We gather the best existing materials and curate them to be accessible for both average crypto users and total beginners.
 This empowers users to learn exactly what they are looking for or interested in and to implement best practices effectively.